-Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

 - Check the wheel bearing for damage and wear.

-- If the wheel bearing is broken or worn: "
+- " If the wheel bearing is broken or worn:

-- Change the wheel bearing. 🛁
+- Change the wheel bearing.

 - Clean and grease wheel spindle 1.

 Long-life grease ( p.
-83)
+84)

-- Lift the rear wheel into the swingarm and position it. - Insert the wheel spindle 1 with washer 2 and chain adjuster 3. - Apply the chain. - Position chain adjuster 3 and push the wheel spindle all the way in. - Position chain adjuster 4 and washer 5.
+- Lift the rear wheel into the swingarm and position it. - Insert the wheel spindle 1 with washer 2 and chain adjuster 3. - ✓ The brake linings are correctly positioned. - Apply the chain.

+- Position chain adjuster 3 and push the wheel spindle all the way in. - Position chain adjuster 4 and washer 5.
 Mount nut 6, but do not tighten it yet. - Make sure that the chain adjusters are fitted correctly on the adjusting screws. - Check the chain tension. ( p.
-41) - Tighten nut 6.
+42) - Tighten nut 6.